 In 2012, Pamuntjak, who is co-founder of Aksara Bookstore, was selected as the Indonesian representative for Poetry Parnassus at the 2012 London Olympics.
 Her prose and poetry have been published in many international literary journals.
 She currently divides her time between Berlin and Jakarta.

-Pamuntjak has been invited to numerous literary readings and discussions, among others in Leipzig, Florence, Paris, New York, Los Angeles, Melbourne, Sydney and Amsterdam, and international literary festivals such as Macedonia (Struga Poetry Evenings Festival), Australia (eg. Byron Bay Literary Festival; National Poetry Festival in Victoria), Canada (Wordfest Literary Festival in Calgary and Banff), The Netherlands (The Hague: Winternachten International Literary Festival, Amsterdam: “Read My World” International Literary Festival), Germany (Berlin, Bonn, Hamburg Harbour Front, Goettingen), Hong Kong (Man Booker International Literary Festival), Singapore, Dhaka (Hay Literary Festival), Ubud, Jakarta and Kuala Lumpur.
+Pamuntjak has been invited to numerous literary readings and discussions, among others in New York, Berlin, London, Paris, Frankfurt, Leipzig, Florence, Los Angeles, Melbourne, Sydney and Amsterdam, and international literary festivals such as Macedonia (Struga Poetry Evenings Festival), Torshavn, Faroe Islands (Tower at the End of the World Festival), Australia (eg. Byron Bay Literary Festival; National Poetry Festival in Victoria), Canada (Wordfest Literary Festival in Calgary and Banff), The Netherlands (The Hague: Winternachten International Literary Festival, Amsterdam: “Read My World” International Literary Festival), Germany (Berlin, Bonn, Hamburg Harbour Front, Goettingen), Hong Kong (Man Booker International Literary Festival), Singapore, Dhaka (Hay Literary Festival), Ubud, Jakarta, Penang, and Kuala Lumpur.

-Pamuntjak has been invited to speak as guest writer at Yale University, New York University (NYU), School of Oriental and African Studies, University of London (SOAS), and Ecole francaise d’Extreme- Orient in Paris.
+Pamuntjak has been invited to speak as guest writer at University of Oxford, Yale University, New York University (NYU), School of Oriental and African Studies, University of London (SOAS), and Ecole francaise d’Extreme- Orient in Paris.

 In April 2009, Pamuntjak was appointed member of the international prize jury of the art philantrophic organisation Prince Claus Fund in Amsterdam, on behest of the Dutch Royal Family, for the period 2009-2011.